b8234/quickbase-conversational-ai/CONTRIBUTING.md

-# Contributing to Quickbase Conversational AI
+# Contributing to Quickbase Agent Orchestrator

 Thank you for your interest in contributing to this project!
-This is a showcase repository demonstrating conversational AI integration with Quickbase.
+This is a showcase repository demonstrating agent orchestrator integration with Quickbase.

 ## How to Contribute